GanchengZhu/DataQualityWithEyeLink/readme.md

 ### How to use the SDK

-Given that the SDK name is `lib-gaze-tracker-release.aar`.
-Please use the following command to add the SDK to this project.
+The SDK you will need is `lib-gaze-tracker-release.aar`.
+Please use the following commands to add the SDK to your project.

 ```
 git clone https://github.com/GanchengZhu/DataQualityWithEyeLink
 cd DataQualityWithEyeLink